Dolphins & Whales in San Diego – What We See

 The Blue Whale is the largest mammal and could possibly even be the largest animal on earth!
 Unfortunately, it has been placed on the endangered species list due to the whaling industry.
 It is believed that there was once 350,000 of these magnificent creatures.
 Today there are 8,000-14,000 remaining.
-In San Diego, we usually see these whales from June to October; however, we have seen them sporadically throughout the year!
+We usually see these whales in San Diego from June to October; however, we have seen them sporadically throughout the year!

 San Diego is one of the most exciting places to experience the annual migration of the Gray Whales!
 With around 20,000+ passing by us heading south on their way towards the warm Mexico waters to give birth then again passing by the San Diego Coastline heading north to start their journey home with their newborn calf’s.
 There is so much to be seen during Mid- December all the way until the end of April!
 Don’t miss out on this amazing experience!